Southcrest, San Diego: Landmarks and facilities

 A portion of Chollas Creek runs through Southcrest on its way to San Diego Bay.
 252 Corridor Park parallels much of the creekbed through the neighborhood.
 252 Corridor Park has been renamed Southcrest Trails Park.
 San Diego's Southcrest Trails Park is located in Southcrest, within the Chollas Creek floodplain, part of the smallest watershed in San Diego and containing the highest population density.
 The Park itself is located south of Boston Avenue and west of South 38th Street.
 The park was scheduled to be completed in December 2012.
 In the heart of Southcrest lies the first Samoan church of any denomination in the United States.
 The church started in 1955 at the Naval Base, but didn't build their sanctuary until 1964.
 The church is located at 1345 South 45th Street.

 Government

-Southcrest is located within the 9th City Council District, currently represented by Jennifer Campbell.
-It is part of the Southeastern San Diego Planning Area.
+Southcrest is located within the 8th City Council District, currently represented by Vivian Moreno.